Virgildev/v-containers/README.md

 ## ⚙️ Install ⚙️

+### Basic Installation
 1. Download Latest Release
- 2. Drop into your resources
+2. Drop into your resources folder
- 3. Ensure 'v-containers'
+3. Ensure 'v-containers' in your server.cfg
- 4. use it
+4. Configure your inventory system (see below)

+### Inventory System Setup

+#### For QB-Inventory
+1. Copy items from `install/items/qb/items.txt` to your QB-Inventory items
+2. Copy images from `install/item imgs/` to your QB-Inventory images folder

+#### For OX-Inventory
+1. Copy items from `install/items/qbx - ox/items.txt` to your OX-Inventory items
+2. Copy images from `install/item imgs/` to your OX-Inventory images folder

+#### For ESX
+1. Import the SQL from `install/items/esx/esx.sql` to your database
+2. Copy images from `install/item imgs/` to your ESX inventory images folder

+#### For Codem-Inventory
+1. Enable QB-Core usable items in `codem-inventory/config/config.lua` by setting `Config.UseQBUsableItems = true`
+2. Copy items from `install/items/codem/items.txt` to your `codem-inventory/config/itemlist.lua` file
+3. Copy images from `install/item imgs/` to your Codem-Inventory images folder
+4. Set `Config.Inventory = 'codem'` in config.lua or use `'auto'` for auto-detection

 ## 🛠️ Support 🛠️